Home Greek Translation Sidis FAQ

 prodigy project.
 Boris had just delivered

-"Philistine and Genius" to the Harvard
+"Philistine and Genius" at the Harvard

-Summer School.
-It dealt with the faults
+It dealt with the faults of the educational

-of the educational system and urged early-
+system and urged early-childhood education.

-childhood education.
-It would come back to
+It would come back to haunt him and his son.

 A SAVANT AT THIRTEEN YOUNG